 - Parents of Minors: Even if a person under 18 years of age owns the animal at issue, in many states an injured person can bring a legal claim against the minor's parents, even if the parents had no direct involvement with the animal.

-- Property Owners: A property owner can be liable for injuries caused by an animal that the property owner allowed onto his or her property.
+- Property Owners: A property owner can be liable for injuries caused by an animal that the property owner allowed onto their property.